-• The family's disposable income.
+The family's disposable income.

 Disposable income is the amount of money that parents have available for spending and saving after direct taxes (such as Income Tax, National Insurance and Council Tax) have been accounted for.
-It includes income from employment, private pensions and investments as well as cash benefits provided by the state.
+It includes various income from employment, private pensions, and investments as well as cash benefits provided by the state.
+Further details are included in Section 4.1

-• The need of boarding accommodation.
+The need of boarding accommodation.